SergiusTheBest/plog/README.md

 #Advanced usage

 ##Changing severity at runtime
 It is possible to set the maximum severity not only at the logger initialization time but at any time later.
-There are special accessor methods for that:
+There are special accessor methods:

 ```cpp
 Severity Logger::getMaxSeverity() const;